 The fact sheet issued by the Australian Network on Disability "Interviewing people with disability (external link) " has useful tips about effective interviewing.

 If psychometric or other tests are included in the hiring process, ensure any assessments are in an accessible format and relate to the requirements of the job.
-Adjustments to tests may be reasonable, depending on how closely the test is related to the job and what reasonable accomodations you might have to make if the applicant was given the job.
+Adjustments to tests may be reasonable, depending on how closely the test is related to the job and what reasonable accommodations you might have to make if the applicant was given the job.

 - allowing extra time to complete a test